Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems

 \section{Optimal Control Theory}

-We now evaluate whether classical optimal control theory can enhance non-Markovianity by shaping the driving field $\Omega(t)$.
+We now evaluate whether OCT can enhance non-Markovianity by shaping the driving field $\Omega(t)$.
 The control pulse is parameterized as piecewise constant with $N_c$ time bins and bounded amplitude.
-We use two established OCT algorithms: ($i$) Powell’s derivative-free method, and ($ii$) L-BFGS-B, a limited-memory quasi-Newton algorithm with bound constraints.These algorithms are widely used in quantum control \cite{Goerz2014}.
+We use two established OCT algorithms: Powell’s derivative-free method, and L-BFGS-B, a limited-memory quasi-Newton algorithm with bound constraints.These algorithms are widely used in quantum control \cite{Goerz2014}.